or

 Command-line flags override config-file values for the same fields.

-Parse failures (corrupt files, password-protected PDFs, unsupported variants) are logged to stderr and counted under skippedBreakdown.parseFailed in the JSON summary.
+Parse failures (corrupt files, password-protected PDFs, scanned pages with no text layer) are logged to stderr and counted under skippedBreakdown.parseFailed in the JSON summary.
 They never fail the run.

 For AI coding agents